Lachlan-Mayne/english-notes/Viz's editing space/Business Notes Viz.md

 Casey's fuel and convenience store could benefit  from e-commerce could be through how it can be integrated with supply chain management.
 Casey could use the internet to contact bulk retailers to minimise costs.
 E-commerce would also be a good way for Casey to negotiate delivery costs and times for her shop and to possibly see if there is a cheaper alternative online to keep profit gain while having discounted prices.

+b) Is supply chain management important to Casey's business?
+Justify your answer.